 Instructions

-- Fried Garlic Chips: Take out the large cloves from the head of garlic.
-Thinly slice them widthwise and remove the green core.
-You can omit this step; however, the core will come out easily while frying and burn quickly, which will result in darkening the oil color.
+- For the homemade Fried Garlic Chips: Use the large cloves from a head of garlic.
+Peel and thinly slice them widthwise and remove the green core.
+You can omit this step; however, the core will come out easily while frying and burn quickly, which will darken the oil color.
 Therefore, if you have time, I recommend removing it.
-Add the oil in the frying pan over medium-low heat.
-While oil is still cold, slowly fry the garlic slices until golden brown, then dry on paper towel.
+Add oil to a frying pan over medium-low heat.
+While the oil is still cold, add the garlic slices and slowly fry them until golden brown.
+Dry them on a paper towel.
 Once cool, store them in an airtight container.
-Transfer the garlic infused oil into a small jar to use in other recipes.
+Transfer the garlic-infused oil to a small jar to use in other recipes.

-- Add water in a medium saucepan and bring it to a boil.
-Once boiling, add katsuobushi.
+- Add 2 cups water in a medium saucepan and bring it to a boil.
+Once boiling, add 1½ cups katsuobushi (dried bonito flakes).

 - Lower the heat and keep on low simmer for 10-15 seconds and turn off the heat.
 Set aside to steep for 10-15 minutes.

-- Strain the katsuo dashi over a fine mesh sieve into a bowl/measuring cup.
+- Strain the liquid over a fine-mesh sieve into a bowl/measuring cup.
+You now have katsuo dashi.

 - Add the katsuo dashi into the oxtail broth.
 Now you have oxtail katsuo dashi.

-- Add kosher salt, soy sauce, and white pepper.
-Taste the soup and see if you need to adjust.
-Keep it on low simmer until you’re ready to serve.
+- Add 2 tsp Diamond Crystal kosher salt, 1 Tbsp soy sauce, and ⅛ tsp white pepper powder.
+Taste the soup and see if you need to adjust the seasoning.
+Keep it on a low simmer until you’re ready to serve.

-- Chop green onions.
-Bring a large pot of water to boil for udon noodles.
+- Chop 3 green onions/scallions.
+Bring a large pot of water to a boil for the udon noodles.
 My favorite udon is the frozen Sanuki Udon.
-Cook the frozen udon noodles in boiling water for 1 minute (no need to defrost).
+Cook 4 servings udon noodles (frozen) in boiling water for 1 minute (no need to defrost).
 If you use dry noodles, follow the package instructions.

-- Pick up the udon noodles and transfer to the serving bowl or donabe.
-Add the oxtail meat and the soup.
-Top the udon with green onions and fried garlic chips.
-If you like it spicy, add your favorite chili oil or hot sauce.
+- Pick up the udon noodles and transfer to the individual serving bowls or donabe.
+Add the Homemade Oxtail Broth and Meat.
+Top the udon with chopped green onions and the fried garlic chips.
+If you like it spicy, add your favorite chili oil with crunchy garlic or hot sauce.

 To Store

 - You can keep the leftover soup in an airtight container and store in the refrigerator for up to 3 days and in the freezer for a month.
-Cook noodles before serving.
+Cook the noodles right before serving.

 SOOO GOOOD !!!
 Thank you so much for an easy and delicious recipe.
 Keep up the good work!
 JOC has become my “go-to” resource for meal ideas.
 Happy Cooking 😃